inventree/inventree-docs/docs/extend/how_to_plugin.md

 - keep it simple - more that 1000 LOC are normally to much for a plugin
 - use mixins where possible - we try to keep coverage high for them so they are not likely to break
 - do not use internal functions - if a functions name starts with `_` it is internal and might change at any time
-- keep you imports clean - the APIs for plugins and mixins are young and evolving.
+- keep you imports clean - the APIs for plugins and mixins are young and evolving (see [here](plugins.md#imports)).
 Use
 ```
 from plugin import InvenTreePlugin, registry
 from plugin.mixins import APICallMixin, SettingsMixin, ScheduleMixin, BarcodeMixin